Churchill War Rooms

 Our Rating Hours Daily 9:30am–6pm; last admission 5pm Transportation Tube: Westminster or St James’s Park Phone 020/7930-6961 Prices Admission £21 adults, £16.80 seniors and students, £10.50 children 5–15; roughly 10% discount for booking ahead online; higher posted prices include a “voluntary donation.”
 Web site Churchill War Rooms

-One of London’s most fascinating museums is the secret command center used by Winston Churchill and his staff during the most harrowing moments of Word War II, when it looked like England might become German.
+One of London’s most fascinating museums is the secret command center used by Winston Churchill and his staff during the most harrowing moments of World War II, when it looked like England might become German.
 We regard the period with nostalgia, but a staggering 30,000 civilians were killed by some 18,000 tons of bombs in London alone and more than 65,000 innocent people were killed in Britain as a whole.
-Here, in the cellar of the Treasury building, practically next door to 10 Downing Street, the core of the British government hunkered down where one errant bomb could have incinerated the lot of them.
+Here, in the cellar of the Treasury building, practically next door to 10 Downing St., the core of the British government hunkered down where one errant bomb could have incinerated the lot of them.

 When the war ended, the bunker was abandoned, but everything was left just as it was in August 1945.
 When it came time to make it a museum, everything was intact—from pushpins tracing convoy movements on yellowed world maps to rationed sugar cubes hidden in the back of a clerk’s desk drawer.
 Although the hideout functioned like a small town for 526 people, with sleeping quarters, kitchens, radio rooms, and other facilities that would enable leaders to live undetected for months on end, it feels a lot more like your old elementary school, with its painted brick, linoleum walls, and round clocks.